How to Spend Time with Jesus in the Morning

 “Thank You, Lord Jesus, for being the bread of life to me.”

-Reading and praying the Word
+Read and pray the Word

-In addition, we can certainly pray to the Lord and ask Him about different matters or persons in our lives, but it’s best to start off by contacting Him and enjoying Him first.
-He’s a person, and we want to come to Him first in a personal way rather than coming to Him to immediately pray over our “list.”
-Then, when we’ve contacted Him in our spirit and enjoyed Him in His Word, He will lead us how to pray for these other matters according to His will.
+We can certainly pray about different matters or persons in our lives, but the Lord Jesus is a living Person who wants to have a relationship with us.
+So we should first come to Him to enjoy His presence, rather than starting our day by bringing Him all the things on our “wish list.”
+When we’ve first contacted the Lord in our spirit and enjoyed Him in His Word, He will lead us how to pray for these matters according to His will.

-Of course, the six points above are not in any particular order and shouldn’t be taken as a formula.
-For example, we may begin our morning by praising the Lord and thanking Him.
-But the Lord may speak to us about our disobedience in something from the day before, and we can then confess that sin to Him.
+The six matters above are not in any particular order and shouldn’t be taken as a formula.
+Sometimes we might begin by praising the Lord Jesus and thanking Him.
+The Lord may then shine on us about our disobedience in something the day before, and we can confess that sin to Him.
 Or sometimes we may pray over His Word, call on His name, and sing to Him all at the same time.

 The main thing is to open our heart and exercise our spirit to touch the living Person of Christ.
 This keeps our time from becoming something methodical, routine, or dead; instead we’ll enjoy our Lord Jesus freshly morning by morning.
 As we practice, the Lord will show us how to contact Him in a living and personal way.